Women in Britain demand change after police officer is questioned on suspicion of killing a woman walking home

 On Thursday, Prime Minister Boris Johnson said he was “shocked and deeply saddened,” by the case, adding, “We must work fast to find all the answers to this horrifying crime.”
 London Mayor Sadiq Khan said he was thinking of Everard’s friends and family who would be “suffering unspeakable grief.”

 Commissioner Cressida Dick, the head of the Metropolitan Police, said the force was “appalled” at the news one of their own officers was being questioned over the marketing executive’s disappearance.
 Everard was last seen after leaving a friend’s house on the evening of March 3, at around 9:30 p.m.
-Footage from a doorbell camera showing Everard on the phone to her boyfriend as she made her way home is believed to be the last sighting of her, with British media reporting Thursday that the police officer may have used his work identification to lure her into a vehicle.
+Footage from a doorbell camera showing Everard on the phone with her boyfriend as she made her way home is believed to be the last sighting of her, with British media reporting Thursday that the police officer may have used his work identification to lure her into a vehicle.

 Police have since seized the officer’s car and are continuing to question him.
-They said Wednesday that it make take “some time” to confirm the identity of the human remains that were found in a wooded area in the county of Kent.
+They said Wednesday that it may take “some time” to confirm the identity of the human remains that were found in a wooded area in the county of Kent.

-Everard’s name continues to trend in the United Kingdom as thousands share the ways in which they attempt to stay safe while walking, exercising, or commuting in their everyday lives.
+Everard’s name continues to trend in the United Kingdom as thousands share the ways in which they attempt to stay safe in their everyday lives, while walking, exercising or commuting.

 The precautions vary from wearing bright colors to carrying keys to pretending to talk on the phone when feeling intimidated or threatened by men during night and day.
 Other women say they don’t drink too much.
 Others don’t wear headphones at night.
 Some opt for flat shoes just in case they have to run from a dangerous situation.

-Scotland’s First Minister Nicola Sturgeon tweeted Thursday that “there will be few — if any — women who don’t completely understand and identify” with Sky News political correspondent Kate McCann’s Twitter thread on the issue.
+Scotland First Minister Nicola Sturgeon tweeted Thursday that “there will be few — if any — women who don’t completely understand and identify” with Sky News political correspondent Kate McCann’s Twitter thread on the issue.

 Some men also began asking how they could help women feel safer on the streets.

-The campaign for men to change their behavior and authorities to better protect women comes as the United Nations Women National Committee released new data that shows that 97 percent of British women between the ages of 18 and 24 have experienced sexual harassment in public spaces.
+The campaign for men to change their behavior and authorities to better protect women came as U.N.
+Women United Kingdom released new data showing that 97 percent of British women between the ages of 18 and 24 have experienced sexual harassment in public spaces.
 Some 45 percent of women surveyed expressed a lack of trust in authorities, saying they didn’t believe reporting the harassment would have an outcome.

+In some cities around the world, nearly 9 in 10 women report feeling unsafe in public spaces, the U.N.
+Women report found.

 “Walking is the only freedom that we have right now and Sarah Everard’s disappearance has shown that women can’t even enjoy that safely,” wrote one Twitter user, citing the current lockdown restrictions that permit people to leave home for exercise or to meet another person outdoors.

-“'Sarah Everard shouldn’t have walked alone at night’ — So when I got sexually assaulted at 9 a.m. on my morning commute, should I not have gone to work?
+“ 'Sarah Everard shouldn’t have walked alone at night’ — So when I got sexually assaulted at 9am on my morning commute, should I not have gone to work?
 Being a woman is constant worry for your safety — dropping pins, keys between fingers, on high alert always — it’s exhausting,” tweeted journalist Helena Wadia.

 On Wednesday, British media reported that police in the area had warned residents “not to go out alone.”
 The advice sparked fury, with many arguing that it was in fact men who should stay at home — not women.